HomeSubjects & CoursesEnglish

 • They play (They, the subject is Third Person Plural.
 So the plural verb play is used.)

-• am a soccer player.
+• I am a soccer player.
 (Here the verb tells what the subject is.
 I, the subject is First Person Singular.
 So the verb am is used.)

 • We play (We, the subject is First Person Plural.
 So the verb play is used.)